Skip to Content

 This will flush the DNS cache, so your system will start using the updated hosts file.

 Now, when you access the domain you've redirected in your web browser, it should go to the specified IP address instead of the regular DNS resolution.
 Keep in mind that this change only affects your local system, and other devices on the network won't be affected by this modification.
-Also important, when you’re done working on the site it is best to remove this entry.
-If you forget it is there you may find yourself going to the wrong site sometime in the future!

 Find more technical support articles on our blog!